 When my husband accepted his position a little over a year ago, we both knew there would be a period of time that I would be unemployed.
 We have been able to manage living off of one paycheck thus far, but we have not been able to save money or make extra payments towards debt.
 Thus, I made it a point to look for employment prior to moving here so I would be a working woman again as soon as possible after arriving at post.

-Earlier this year, a position opened up that was a perfect fit for me.
+Earlier this year, as luck would have it, a position opened up that was a perfect fit for me.
 I applied and was quickly selected for an interview.
 Within a week or two, I was offered that position.
 One caviat- the position was contingent on me obtaining security clearance.
 I knew from my husband’s application process for his job that the security clearance process can take a while.
 Most people told me that the process can take three to six months.
 A few weeks ago, I received a phone call that my background check came through and I was cleared to start my position!!
-After a little over six months of unemployment I am now officially a working woman again – I am so excited!!
+After six and a half months of unemployment I am now officially a working woman again – I am so excited!!

-I must say it has been extremely useful for me to be at home to take care of everything house related, and I can’t imagine someone living this life alone without someone home at least in the first few months of moving to post.
+It has been extremely useful for me to be at home to take care of everything house related, and I can’t imagine someone living this life alone the first few months of moving to post.
 There needed to be somebody at home to let in technicians, handymen, and movers at least a dozen times in the first few months.

-To prepare for me going back to work, we have recently hired a part time housekeeper and a dog walker to take care of some of the responsibilities I have taken care of while unemployed.
+We recently hired a part time housekeeper and a dog walker to take care of some of the household responsibilities I have taken care of while unemployed.
 My husband and I will split cooking duties again (yay!!!), and he will have to help with some errands, however I will most likely have to continue the never ending tasks of laundry and picking up after my husband.

-I will hopefully also be able to continue Russian lessons a couple times a week and will continue with this blog, as it is an outlet for me.
+I will hopefully also be able to continue Russian lessons a couple times a week and will continue with writing this blog, as it is a great creative outlet for me.
 Working will give me a sense of purpose again, and a chance to use my college degrees and previous work experience.
-I will be able to continue contributing to my retirement account again and make extra payments toward debt.
+I will be able to continue contributing to my retirement account and make extra payments toward debt.
 I am beyond grateful and excited for this new chapter in my career!!